Mansoor8484/smartcash-1/README.md

 1 - In order to get started, you must first create an account.
 You can do so by selecting the "create account" button.

 2 - After creating an account, log in with the same username and password.

+3- Upon login, explore the many different tabs and play with the differnt tools